 This case particularly applies to the Neophyte, which often receives the Vision or hears a Voice.
 This brief experience, slight moment and glint of Tiphareth is not ultimate, and as he instantly finds himself back in Malkuth, it can be said with certainty that this flash of short-term enlightenment can affect the entire work further into the A∴A∴.
 This phenomenon of short enlightenment is also known in the East under various names and forms, and we will only mildly mention the experience of Kensho and Dhyana.
 It rarely comes as a logical reward and a refund of spiritual effort, but as one of two possible cases.
 The first, as the result of a well-balanced work, in which there is no passion or tendency, but the acceptance of all possible experiences as the simple resultant of the Will, in which enlightenment comes only as the echo of the aspirant’s calmness.
 The second, and it is a more drastic and more frequent example, which is the result of an unbalanced practice, a state of frustrated struggle and tension in dealing with energies that are difficult or even impossible to control.
 Although the goal is identical, the second case is far more devastating if the flash of ultimate enlightenment does not occur, which is statistically rare in relation to the high frequency of this case.
 As before, this especially refers to the Grade of Neophyte, in which the strikingly different experiences in relation to the past way of life and work with the raw energies of the astral plane can be extremely dramatic.
 It is hard to assume that such a great sacrifice is profitable; this stroke on the psyche and nerves of the aspirant is transmitted through the whole being, and as initially he is dashed and energized, the aspirant can not ground these terrible forces by his weak experience, acting on the magician’s being like the horrible and infernal acid.
 What remains, if anything remains, will not endure the flame which Philosophus creates inside and around him.

 Precisely the Neophyte, on a deeply subconscious level, knows this very well, and like a prayer of the supreme salvation he projects this to himself forward as an experience of Knowledge or Conversation, but in the manner that he, as the aspirant of the Golden Dawn, can understand it well enough to serve him as an additional burning fuel, once when he burned all the fire before time with unbalanced work.
 How fantastic is the A∴A∴ mechanism, self-sustaining and self-regulatory, which works in advance and always for the aspirant’s change.
 The way in which this mechanism can serve his being is a fresh reminder that will draw the living awareness from one specific moment.
 That is why it is essential to record everything which is considered as important.
 Even that which is extremely irrelevant or ordinary, if it goes beyond the boundaries of irrelevant and ordinary, must also be noted in the Diary for it could serve as a trigger for the supreme experience.
 Maybe.
 But I can only regret that I as a Probationer recorded exclusively and only about my practice; although these records were outstanding, with all the results, thoughts and insights, they represent only a small part of the Probation itself.
 The Diary is about Probationer, not about Probationer’s practices.
-Think about it.
-It has personality, in the same way the Probationer has.
+It has a personality, in the same way the Probationer has.
 And this personality advances and grows only by diversity.
 Beside a practice that he will perform daily, Probationer has a duty to write and keep a record of it.
 The practice of writing a magical Diary is the first true step inside the Golden Dawn, and if I had to reject all meditations and ritual practices, I would do so only if it will be allowed for me to carry my magical Diary.
 Therefore, before we even look at the practices and possibilities that the Probationer has before him, once he took his Oath, we will study this practice above all practices and discuss the ways in which the Diary can be written.

 There are certain things that I want you to consider.
 The first is to experiment and play with the ways you enter information in the Diary.
 You have to give a Diary to breathe, to develop, you must never be satisfied with one form because inevitably there will come another which will replace it.
 Write in the third person view.
 When you enter a journal entry, try to write about someone else, as if you were writing a biography.
 Then write in the second person view.
 Write to Him, instead to Yourself.
 This is a brilliant exercise that can grow into deep contemplation.
 Another thing to which I am referring you is one type of pattern, by which you will enter your own experience and which will be universal for all practices.
 It may look something like this: